justinnhli/oxy-cs-catalog/catalog.md

 ### Second-Stage Writing Requirement

-FIXME

-Students majoring in Computer Science will satisfy the college's Second-Stage Writing Requirement by receiving at least a C in COMP 390, typically offered in spring, and satisfactorily completing its writing component.
-The writing requirement must be completed by May of the student's junior year; students considering study abroad must coordinate with the department early to ensure that they can fulfill the writing requirement.
-We recommend that students do not study abroad in the spring of their junior year or the fall of their senior year.
+Students majoring in Computer Science will fulfill the College's Second-Stage Writing Requirement by receiving at least a C in COMP 390 and satisfactorily completely its writing component.
+Note that this course is typically only offered in the Spring semester, and we strongly recommend students avoid studying abroad that semester to complete the requirement by the end of their junior year.
+Students who do not successfully complete the writing component of COMP 390 will be required to submit a portfolio of technical writing about their 300+ CS electives.
+The portfolio should be submitted to the department chair of Computer Science no later than the midterm of the following semester.

-In order to graduate, students who fail to fulfill the writing requirement by the deadline will be required to (1) take a composition course in the Writing & Rhetoric Department, approved by the Computer Science department chair and the Director of Writing Programs; and (2) include and complete a written component in their senior comprehensive that meets the approval of the Computer Science faculty.

 ### Comprehensive Requirement